Star witness in sanctions trial is accused of raping his cellmate

 The alleged attacks — one of which involved a cucumber — started in November 2016 and continued until March 2017, according to the cellmate, who pleaded guilty and is awaiting sentencing.

 Schacht said that his client did make a formal complaint to the jail about the alleged abuse and there was an investigation.
 The outcome, he said, was that the Bureau of Prisons could not prove or disprove the accusation.
-The bureau did not immediately respond to an email.
+The bureau said it could not comment because of privacy concerns.

 The private attorney who represented the cellmate in his terrorism case in 2016 told NBC News his bills were paid by the family, not Zarrab, but he could not say where the family got the money.
 The public defender who represented him at the time the alleged attacks took place could not be reached for comment.